 Mark Salemi, DVM (RUSVM 1987)

-Dr. Salemi has actively been on the NYC VMA Board from 1995 until present and served as its president in 2002, receiving all awards available from the association except distinguished life service because he was 5 years too young to receive it.
+Dr. Salemi has actively been on the NYC VMA Board from 1995 until present, including an appointment as its president in 2002, and has been recognized with a number of awards from the association.

-Cared for the search and rescue dogs at ground Zero 911 attacks and subsequently developed, as charter and present member, the NYC VERT (Veterinary Emergency Response Team) executive board.
-He is presently serving his third term on the Board of Education in his home town as well as the Board of Health, Office of Emergency Management and Stigma Free Committee.
+Dr. Salemi cared for the search and rescue dogs at Ground Zero after the 911 attacks.
+As a result of this impactful experience, he developed, as charter and present member, the NYC VERT (Veterinary Emergency Response Team) executive board.
+In addition, he has served on his hometown's Board of Education for the past 10 years as well as its Board of Health, Office of Emergency Management, and Stigma Free Committee.

 JP Carew, DVM (RUSVM 2001)

-He has a special interest in pain management and anesthesia.
-He looks forward to being active on the Alumni board and helping potential students in their veterinary career dreams.
+While Dr. Carew enjoys all aspects of veterinary medicine, including surgery and exotic medicine, he has a special interest in pain management and anesthesia.
+He looks forward to being active on the alumni council and helping potential students achieve their veterinary career dreams.

 Kim Witalis, DVM (RUSVM 1997)

-Dr. Witalis completed her undergraduate at The Ohio State University and graduated from RUSVM in 1997.
-She has worked small animal, exotics, ER and relief veterinary medicine.
-Dr. Witalis currently lives in Northern Kentucky and works in Cincinnati, OH.
+Dr. Witalis completed her undergraduate degree at The Ohio State University and graduated from Ross University School of Veterinary Medicine in 1997.
+She has worked in practices focusing on small animal, exotics, emergency, and relief veterinary medicine.
+Dr. Witalis currently lives in Northern Kentucky while working in Cincinnati, OH.
 She has one dog, 2 tortoises, 3 cats and 4 birds.
-She loves to travel, weight lifting, scuba diving, reading, cooking, sewing and working in her yard.
+She loves traveling, weight lifting, scuba diving, reading, cooking, sewing and working in her yard.
 She is is proud to say: "My career has allowed me to make friends around the globe".